KabirSamsi/KabirSamsi/README.md

 ### Hi there!
 I'm Kabir.

-- I study CS, Math & Music at Cornell with a concentration in [[Programming Languages](https://pl.cs.cornell.edu/)
+- I study CS, Math & Music at Cornell with a concentration in [Programming Languages](https://pl.cs.cornell.edu/).
 - I research the applications \& intersections between programming language theory (PL) and computer architecture at <a href="https://capra.cs.cornell.edu/" target="_blank">CAPRA</a>, and work as a software developer at <a href="https://www.cs.cornell.edu/projects/cms/cmsx/" target="_blank">CMSX</a> and a data analyst at <a href="https://merlin.allaboutbirds.org/" target="_blank">Merlin</a>.

 - My interests lie in PL & compilers, applied machine learning, algorithms and combining them to create elegant software systems.